Bee learning and communication: Odor plume

 Neither of these points invalidate the dance theory, but simply suggest that odor might be involved, which is indeed conceded by all proponents of dance theory.
 Critics of the odor plume theory counter that most natural nectar sources are relatively large—orchards or entire fields— so, precision may not be necessary or even desirable.
 They have also challenged the reproducibility of the odorless source experiment.

 Odor learning in bees is usually tested by the proboscis extension reflex.
 Significant to the argument are the experiments of William F. Towne, of the Kutztown University in Pennsylvania, in which hives are moved to "mirror image" terrain settings, and the bees are thereby fooled into dancing about the wrong location for a nectar source.
 Foragers were successfully recruited to the wrong location, but only when the sun was obscured by clouds, forcing them to rely on terrain-based navigation rather than "solar ephemeris"-based navigation.
 As the cloud cover broke up, more and more bees corrected their dances to indicate the actual location of nectar, and forager visits shifted to the correct location.

 Odor is essential and even necessary at various stages of the recruitment process, including once a recruited forager reaches the vicinity of the resource while some scientists think that dancing may be a simple idiothetic movement that conveys no information.
 Others see the dance as conveying information, but doing it poorly compared to other means and potentially used backup approach.

-Note: much of the research on the two competing hypotheses of communication has been restricted to Western honey bees (see the work of F.C.
-Dyer though).
+Note: much of the research on the two competing hypotheses of communication has been restricted to Western honey bees, according to F.C.
+Dyer.
 Other species of Apis use variants on the same theme, and other types of bees use other methods altogether.